HuynhNgocAnhThu-1402/MIS-311/README.md

 _**Figure 9: Total Sales Revenue by Branch**_

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Branch A generated nearly double the revenue of Branch B (USD 21,427 vs. USD 8,935).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Branch A generated about 2.4 times more revenue than Branch B (USD 21,427 vs. USD 8,935).
 This suggests stronger sales performance, possibly due to better location, a larger customer base, or more effective marketing.
 The company should consider expanding operations or investing more in Branch A’s area to maximize overall business growth.

 **3.2.
 Insight 2: Average Spending by Customer Type**